Welcome to your Master’s programme!

 - Your Solis-id is your username for most university IT facilities (Blackboard, OSIRIS, WiFi, printing).
 You will receive your login details shortly before the beginning of your programme by email.

-All these practical matters will be addressed during the first week of your programme.
+All practical matters will be addressed during the first week of your programme.

 As part of the introduction a ceremony is held during which the Marc de Smidt Thesis Prize is awarded to the best Master's theses of graduates of the department Human Geography & Planning.

 The Stogo Foundation was founded in May 1984 as an initiative of the staff of the Faculty Geosciences of the Utrecht University, and geographers active in policy making.

 The Stogo foundation has always remained autonomous and independent, although the foundation has regularly worked together with the faculty Geosciences.
 One of its purposes is to help geographers and planners with their first steps on the labor market.

 Professor Marc de Smidt

 The Stogo foundation offers students in Human Geography & Planning a prize for the best Master's thesis every year, to stimulate students to publish their Master's thesis.

 The prize is named after Professor Marc de Smidt (1941-1992), one of the founders of the Stogo foundation.
 Marc de Smidt was linked to the faculty Geosciences at Utrecht University as a professor in economic geography, but his interest and involvement has extended out to many other fields of research.
 Marc de Smidt was involved in the foundation and the growth of the Stogo Foundation as the president of the foundation.